oliolioli/Robotics/machine-learning-robot.md

 ## Solution strategy ##

 To solve this problem, the basic consideration is that the four audio sensors of the e-puck must necessarily receive an audio signal at different levels and at different times.
 Audio signals played at a certain angle to the side of the e-puck can also be recognised in principle by their pattern.
-Figures 4.22, 4.23 and 4.24, for example, clearly show the extent to which a lateral signal leaves its own signature on the four audio sensors.
+The following figures clearly show the extent to which a lateral signal leaves its own signature on the four audio sensors.

 <table>
   <tr>